The ODE/IM Correspondence between $C(2)^{(2)}$-type Linear Problems and 2d $\mathcal{N}=1$ SCFT: Superconformal field theory

 \section{Superconformal field theory}

-In this section, we use $\left( z , \bar{z} \right)$ for the coordinates on the complex plane and focus on the holomorphic sector.
+In this section, we use $\left( z , \bar{z} \right)$ for the coordinates on the complex plane and focus on the holomorphic sector\footnote{ Some of the OPE computations in this section were performed with the Mathematica package OPEdefs \cite{thielemans1991}. }.
 The $\mathcal{N} = 1$ superconformal symmetry is generated by the energy-momentum tensor $T (z)$ and the supercurrent $G (z)$, whose OPEs are

 where $c$ is the central charge.
 From these OPEs, one obtains the $\mathcal{N} = 1$ super-Virasoro algebra.
 We expand the holomorphic fields as follows

 where $r \in \mathbb{Z} + \frac{1}{2}$ in the Neveu--Schwarz (NS) sector and $r \in \mathbb{Z}$ in the Ramond (R) sector.
 The modes satisfy super-Virasoro (superconformal) algebra: